crate/cratedb-toolkit/doc/cfr/jobstats.md

 ## Anonymization

 With `--anonymize`, statements are anonymized before they are stored, and the substitutions are recorded in the decoder dictionary file.
-Keep that file: it is the only way to make the collected statements legible again, using `view --deanonymize`.
+The file is created on the first run and grows as new identifiers are encountered.
+Keep it: it is the only way to make the collected statements legible again, using `view --deanonymize`.

 ```shell
 ctk cfr jobstats collect --once --anonymize ./decoder_dictionary.json